Remote control

 Global actions

-The global More menu at the top of the page provides actions that apply across all clones in the current session.
-Restart all apps restarts every clone simultaneously.
-If any clones support identity management, New identity (all apps) and Reset identity (all apps) apply the corresponding identity action to all eligible clones at once.
+The global menu at the top of the page provides actions that apply across all clones in the current session.
+Bring to foreground (all apps) brings every clone to the foreground in sequence.
+Restart (all apps) restarts every clone in sequence.

-The Identify device option triggers a visual and audible signal on the physical device to help you identify, which device a particular session belongs to when you have multiple devices in use.
+The Identify device section lists every connected device by name.
+Selecting an entry triggers a visual and audible signal on that specific device, which is useful for confirming which physical device a particular session belongs to when you have multiple devices in use.

 File upload